Anti-Perfectionism for Performance Enhancement

 In other words, it would be wise to remember that there is no single path to the chisel.
 There is no single way to be right… there is no such thing as ‘perfect’.

 Did Nolan Ryan ever throw the same pitch twice?
 Of course not.
-Though his mechanics look similar, there was never an exact script for how to strike out a MLB batter.
+Though his mechanics look similar, there was never an exact arm motion, or a precise script for how to strike out a MLB batter.
 At the onset of eat at-bat, Ryan did not know exactly what pitch he was going to throw, only that he would throw pitches that gave him the best chance of striking out the opposing batter.
 The was no strict concept of ‘perfect’.
 There was no perfect pitch.
 Yet, when it came to striking out batters, Ryan was successful 5,714 times.

 The pursuit of this faulty concept limits adaptation.
 It can lead to self-defeating guilt and shame.
 This mindset steps on its own toes, decreasing the likelihood of sustainable high performance and, importantly, makes the whole experience less enjoyable.
 And since there are multiple paths to the chisel, the strike out, or the next big sale, how about onboarding a little grace.
 Forgive yourself and those around you.
 It’s a powerful start.